snath-ai/.github/profile/README.md

 - **Production‑Ready Orchestration**
   Scalable infrastructure built to support thousands of concurrent agent tasks.

-### Internal Services (Private Repositories)

-- **snath-app** — React/Vite‑based frontend for the Snath.ai platform
-- **snath-api** — FastAPI backend integrating the Lár Engine at scale

 ---

 # Vision

-Snath.ai aims to become the industry standard for transparent, deterministic, and production‑focused AI systems.
+Snath.ai™ aims to become the industry standard for transparent, deterministic, and production‑focused AI systems.
 By eliminating black‑box abstractions, we enable developers to build systems they can understand, verify, and trust.

 For updates, follow us on LinkedIn and star our repositories to support the mission.